 What are the two measurements of BP?

 The two measurements are called Systolic and Diastolic pressure.
 It’s because the pressure results from two forces; the first force occurs as the heart pumps blood into the arteries which is called Systolic pressure.
-The second force- Diastolic pressure occurs when your heart rests between beats.
-According to the Ayurvedic medicine, your body consists of three main doshas; Vata, Pitta and Kapha and it is Vata which is responsible for the circulation of the blood.
+The second force- Diastolic pressure occurs when heart rests between beats.
+According to the Ayurvedic medicine, the body consists of three main doshas; Vata, Pitta and Kapha and it is Vata which is responsible for the circulation of the blood.

 According to the American Heart Association Guidelines: